xStrato/POM.Selenium/README.md

 Page `selectors` are only supported with **CssSelector** and **XPath** declaration, either option will be automatically detected at runtime.

-Here is a real world example of how it can be used (get the entire code: [examples folder](https://pages.github.com/).):
+Here is a complete and real-world example of how it can be used (get the entire code: [examples folder](https://github.com/xStrato/POM.Selenium/tree/main/examples/NugetPackageFinder)):
 > **appsettings.json** file:
 ``` json
 {